 two circles in venn diagram with ESG and CSR overlapping

-• Social value commitments in public sector tendering
+• Social value commitments in public sector tendering and how they relate to DI

 Social value can be achieved through both ESG and CSR behaviours and practices.
 However social value commitments are legal requirements in public sector tendering.